soedinglab/MMseqs2/README.md

         mkdir tmp

+The `mmseqs search` searches the `queryDB` against the `targetDB`.
+The sensitivity for it can be adjusted with `-s` and should be adapted based on the use case.
+If you want to use alignment backtraces in later step add `-a`.
 Please ensure that in case of large input databases tmp provides enough free space.
 For the disc space requirements, see the user guide.
 To run the search type: